 Most businesses understand that problems can arise all the time with vendors and suppliers.
 These disputes may be minor and can be remedied with a quick phone call.
 However, serious vendor disputes can cost a company business, their reputation, and put a lot of money at risk.
 The Katz Law Group, P.C. understands how to handle vendor disputes in Massachusetts and across New England to represent your company's best interests.

 Vendor disputes in Massachusetts generally involve a vendor's failure to abide by the terms of the contract.
 Vendor and supplier performance can break down over time, as quality goes downhill or the vendor fails to make good on their promise.
 There are a number of common vendor complaints that result in significant business disputes, including:

 - Inconsistent performance, or

 Vendors can supply goods or services to a company, from providing the raw materials for the company's product to outsourcing production to hiring a cleaning company to maintain a commercial property, a business needs to rely on predictable and consistent service and performance.
 When a vendor or supplier fails to hold up their terms of the agreement, the business can suffer a loss of business, lost revenue, and harm to the company's reputation.

 Vendor Agreements and Contracts

-Most vendor disputes are ruled by the specific contract or supply agreement.
+Most vendor disputes are ruled by a specific contract or supply agreement.
 These contracts generally provide for the terms and conditions of the relationship between the buyer and supplier.
 This includes:

 - Obligations of the parties,